 Fig. 1C: Clinical photograph of patient showing polyps and tenacious secretions in nasal cavity as seen endoscopically

 Diagnostic nasal endoscopy revealed polyps and tenacious secretions in bilateral nasal cavity (Fig. 1C).
 Polyps were pale in color, insensitive to and did not bleed on touch.
 CT scan PNS revealed lobulated hyperdense partially enhancing soft tissue with areas of bone scalloping, thinning and erosion involving the medial wall of orbit, anterior, posterior and medial wall of left maxillary sinus and left ethmoid lamellae extending upto clivus with proptosis of left eye ball.
-However, dura matter was not breeched by mass (Figs 2A and B).
+However, dura matter was not breached by mass (Figs 2A and B).
 Findings were suggestive of chronic invasive fungal sinusitis (CIFS).

 Nasal swab for fungal culture revealed septate, branching, spore forming fungal hyphae consistent with aspergillosis.
 Biopsy from nasal mass revealed respiratory mucosa with granulomatous inflammation with features consistent that with aspergillosis (Fig. 3).